strategineer/personal-website/content/tabletop/lobg/gming.md

 Time-frozen bounty-hunter.
 Stealthy type.
 One of the team that captured Fulvious.

 Wants
-: O’Cephalus safe and unfrozen in time.
+: O'Cephalus safe and unfrozen in time.

 Does Not Want
-: O’Cephalus dead, harmed, or lost.
+: O'Cephalus dead, harmed, or lost.

 ## Zygmunt Wombwell
 › Almery 209